 The Himalayan wolves can be seen on the right-hand side of the road.
 And a little further, to the left, you will see the Royal Bengal Tiger roaming around.
 The enclosure of the bear can be seen again on the left.

 How to reach the zoo in Darjeeling?

 The zoo is located at Jawahar Parvat on Jorethang Road near Birch Hill Resort.
 During your sightseeing in Darjeeling, visit the zoo and other tourist places like Rock Garden, Batasia Loop, Tea Gardens, and Peace Pagoda.
 The charge for the car ranges from ₹3000 to ₹5000, depending on your itinerary and type of car.
 However, if you only want to visit the zoo, hire a taxi from Chowk bazaar in Darjeeling 3 Km away.
-The zoo is located uphill beside the Lebong Cart Road.
+The zoo is located uphill beside Lebong Cart Road.
 From the parking point, it takes five to ten minutes to reach the entrance gate of the zoo.

 Entry fee and visiting time in Darjeeling zoo

-The entry fee of the zoo is ₹60 for Indians and the people of SAARC countries and ₹100 for other foreign countries.
+The entry fee for the zoo is ₹60 for Indians and the people of SAARC countries and ₹100 for other foreign countries.
 With the same ticket, you can also visit the Himalayan Mountaineering Institute and the Bengal Natural History Museum.
 Apart from it, ₹10 is charged for the still camera.

 Visiting hours at the zoo is from 8.30 AM to 4 PM.
 However, on Thursdays, the zoo remains closed.
 During other festivals, the visiting hours might differ.
-So, if you are visiting the zoo during the festive seasons, you can directly call their phone number 03542253709 to know the exact timing on that day.
+So, if you are visiting the zoo during the festive season, you can directly call their phone number 03542253709 to know the exact timing on that day.